ConradIrwin/conradirwin.github.com/_posts/2012-11-23-constant-lookup.md

 =========

-If the constant cannot be found by looking at any of the modules in `Module.nesting`, Ruby takes the currently open class or module, and looks at its ancestors.
+If the constant cannot be found by looking at any of the modules in `Module.nesting`, Ruby takes the currently open module or class, and looks at its ancestors.

 {% highlight ruby %}
 class A